-Residence and Date first became a Director/Officer Johnna Muinonen Sudbury, Ontario August 9, 2010 Position with the Company Principal Occupation(s) Vice President, Operations Vice President, Operations, RNC (1) Member of the audit commi ttee of the Company (the "Audit Committee").
-(2) Member of the compensatio n committee of the Company (the "Compensation Committee").
-(3) Member of the corporate g Committee "). overnance and nominating committee of the Con npany (the "Corporate Governance and Nominating

-(4) Member of the health, safety and environment committee of the Company (the "HS&E Committee").
+- (1) Member of the audit committee of the Company (the "Audit Committee"). - (2) Member of the compensation committee of the Company (the "Compensation Committee"). - (3) Member of the corporate governance and nominating committee of the Company (the "Corporate Governance and Nominating Committee"). - (4) Member of the health, safety and environment committee of the Company (the "HS&E Committee").

-As of the date of this AIF, the directors and executive officers of the Company collectively beneficially own, directly or indirectly, or exercise control and direction over 10,551,017 Common Shares representing, in the aggregate approximately 3.8% of the issued and outstanding Common Shares.
+As of the date of this AIF, the directors and executive officers of the Company collectively beneficially own, directly or indirectly, or exercise control and direction over 11,060,202 Common Shares representing, in the aggregate approximately 3.1% of the issued and outstanding Common Shares.